Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Garmin watches

 - Garmin Fenix 7 Pro series: Devices from the Fenix 7 Pro series are the top Garmin watches you can buy.
-With built-in LED flashlights, the latest generation heart rate sensor, and much more, these are Garmin’s everything-but-the-kitchen-sink devices.
+With built-in LED flashlights, the latest generation heart rate sensor, and more, these are Garmin’s everything-but-the-kitchen-sink devices.

 - Garmin Forerunner 55: For runners on a budget, the best cheap Garmin running watch is the Garmin Forerunner 55.